-Met use 'more force' against black people
+Met 'use force more' against black people

-Met Police use more force against black people, figures suggest
+Met Police 'use force more often' against black people

 Metropolitan Police officers are four times more likely to use force against black people compared with the white population, new figures suggest.